About us

 Kamil Wolanin

-project founder / editor in chief
+co-founder / editor in chief

 Currently, I am not involved in academic research anymore.
 I support the development of new vaccines as a Clinical Scientist.
 However, I started my adventure with science as a biotechnology student at the Wrocław University of Science and Technology.
 From there my path took me to Heidelberg, where I first worked at EMBL and then I moved to Heidelberg University where I completed my PhD studies.
 Most of my research revolved around malaria and it was this particular topic that triggered my desire to start this website.
 I originally wanted to help solve the circulating misconceptions about malaria.
 Later on, this idea evolved into an urge to debunk misinformation about other concepts in science.
-That’s how Facts & Reasons was born.

 Ambra Villani

-co-founder / manager / outreach / videos
+co-founder / manager / editor in chief / website / outreach / videos

 Science has been my passion since I can remember.
 I started fully diving into it by studying medical biotechnology at the University of Milano-Bicocca (Italy).
 My passion for lab research brought me firstly to Yale University (New Haven, Connecticut – USA) during my Master’s degree, and, afterwards, to Heidelberg (Germany) for my PhD studies at EMBL.
 I am currently a researcher at the University of Zürich (Switzerland), and I still love science and research more than anything.
 This is why I am proudly taking part in this mission to bring truth and proper scientific communication to everyone and create a trustworthy platform to consult and interact.